RexKizzy22/micro-bank/NOTE.md

 ```

 One of the most impressive things about this project is that the
-swagger assets are embedded in the the application binary hence both
+swagger assets are embedded in the the application server binary hence both
 the swagger docs and server are hosted and shipped together using the
 [**statik**](github.com/rakyll/statik/fs) library.
 This also means that
 we can use [**statik**](https://github.com/statik/statik) file server to